toa-io/toa/documentation/design.md

     </picture>
 </a>

+Retrieve phase provides the Scope, which is the current state of the Entity Object, or a set of Entity Objects, or a stream of Entity Objects.

 #### Transition

 Operates on the current state of the Entity Object, allowing for modifications to be made.
 Once the